cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.7.6v1
 Activation of the Global Administrator role SHALL require approval.

-- _Rationale:_ Requiring approval for a user to activate Global Administrator which provided unfettered access, makes it more challenging for an attacker to compromise the tenant with stolen credentials and it provides visibility of activities that may indicate a compromise is taking place.
+- _Rationale:_ Requiring approval for a user to activate Global Administrator which provided unfettered access, makes it more challenging for an attacker to compromise the tenant with stolen credentials and it provides visibility of activities indicating a compromise is taking place.
 - _Last modified:_ June 2023

 #### MS.AAD.7.7v1